-On September 23, 2024, Freddie Salem, notable guitarist of the famous Southern rock band Outlaws, died at the age of 70, succumbing to cancer complications.
+On September 23, 2024, Freddie Salem, a notable guitarist from the famous Southern rock band Outlaws, died at the age of 70, succumbing to cancer complications.

 The band confirmed the sad news via an official post on their Facebook page, stating, “It’s with a heavy heart that we have to tell Outlaws fans about the passing of our former guitarist Freddie Salem.
 Freddie passed from complications due to cancer and will be remembered for his outgoing personality and passion for music.
 He was an electric performer and beloved musician and he will be missed.”